evanodell/evanodell.com/projects/datasets/hansard-data/index.md

 * Correction of several identified spelling mistakes in the Hansard record
  - Double lines in the middle of speeches are corrected to spaces.
- - Changed " orginal " corrected to " original "
+ - Changed "orginal" to "original".
- - Changed " playa " corrected to " play a "
+ - Changed "playa" to " play a".
- - Changed " adminster " to  " administer ".
+ - Changed "adminster" to  "administer".
- - Changed " alowed " to  " allowed ".
+ - Changed "alowed" to  "allowed".
- - Changed " assesment " to  "assessment ".
+ - Changed "assesment " to  "assessment".
- - Changed " concensus " to  " consensus ".
+ - Changed "concensus" to  "consensus".
- - Changed " damagiang " to  " damaging ".
+ - Changed "damagiang" to  "damaging".
- - Changed " dfficulty " to  "difficult".
+ - Changed "dfficulty " to  "difficult".
- - Changed " enderly " to  " elderly ".
+ - Changed "enderly" to  "elderly".
- - Changed " entited " to  " entitled ".
+ - Changed "entited" to  "entitled".
- - Changed " govenment " to  " government ".
+ - Changed "govenment" to  "government".
- - Changed " housng " to  " housing ".
+ - Changed "housng" to  "housing".
- - Changed " improvment " to  " improvement ".
+ - Changed "improvment" to  "improvement".
- - Changed " introducting " to  " introducing ".
+ - Changed "introducting" to  "introducing".
- - Changed " poli- cies " to  " policies ".
+ - Changed "poli- cies" to  "policies".
- - Changed " potentional " to  " potential ".
+ - Changed "potentional" to  "potential".
- - Changed " prefessional " to  " professional ".
+ - Changed "prefessional" to  "professional".
- - Changed " reduncancy " to  " redundancy ".
+ - Changed "reduncancy" to  "redundancy".
- - Changed " rsources " to  " resources ".
+ - Changed "rsources" to  "resources".
- - Changed " Secretrary " to  " Secretary ".
+ - Changed "Secretrary" to  "Secretary".
- - Changed " somehing " to  " something ".
+ - Changed "somehing" to  "something".
- - Changed " stateament " to  " statement ".
+ - Changed "stateament" to  "statement".
- - Changed " unlikey " to  " unlikely ".
+ - Changed "unlikey" to  "unlikely".
- - Changed " unplublicised " to  " unpublicised ".
+ - Changed "unplublicised" to  "unpublicised".
- - Changed " V. A. T. " to  " VAT ".
+ - Changed "V. A. T." to  "VAT".
-  - Changed " O. A. P. s. " to  " OAPs ".
+  - Changed "O. A. P. s." to  "OAPs".
- - Changed " wil " to  " will ".
+ - Changed "wil" to  "will".
  - Changed "·" to ".".
  - Changed "½" to ".5".
  - Changed "¼" to ".25".
  - Changed "¾" to ".75".
- - Changed " inc rease " to  " increase ".
+ - Changed "inc rease" to  "increase".

 ## Sentiment Classification Methods